 However, since the vast majority of cases involving residential construction are settled out of court, the specific language used will probably never be tested in court.
 The contract’s most important function on most jobs is to prevent disputes and keep you out of court.
 Clear contract language, understood by both parties, along with good communication throughout the project is the best way to prevent conflicts.

 Reducing risk.
-That said, on rare occasions, things go really badly and you end up in arbitration or court over disputes that could cost you many hundreds or thousands of dollars.
+That said, on rare occasions, things go really badly and you end up in arbitration or court over disputes that could cost you many thousands of dollars.
 In that case, you will want a contract that reduces your risk as much as possible.
-The section on Red Flag Clauses identifies the critical issues that should be addressed in every contract, and a few specific phrases that should be included in your contract.
+The section on Red Flag Clauses identifies the critical issues that should be addressed in every contract, and specific language that should be included in every contract.

 Compliance with state law.
 Whether you are using a standard contract or writing your own, if it does not comply with state law governing construction contracts, it may not hold up in court.
 When in doubt, review by a lawyer experienced in construction law might be a good idea — especially on a large and expensive job.